tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_agent/verifiable_commands.md

 ## Overview

-A [remote command](../tributech_node/api_category/API_usage.md#remote-commands) is trusted because it arrives through the authenticated Tributech Node API.
+A [command](../tributech_node/api_category/API_usage.md#commands) is trusted because it arrives through the authenticated Tributech Node API.
 A **Verifiable Command** adds a second, end-to-end layer of trust: the command is signed by the user and re-signed by the backend, so the receiving device can independently verify its authenticity.
 This guarantees that:

 - the command originates from a trusted, notarized user,
 - it was processed and forwarded by the Demeter backend, and